Queensland Cultural Centre: Description

 The Queensland Cultural Centre is a sprawling, low-rise complex of four cultural facilities, associated ancillary facilities and spaces on the banks of the Brisbane River in South Brisbane.
 Set against the backdrop of the Taylor Range that surrounds Greater Brisbane, the Queensland Art Gallery (QAG), Queensland Performing Arts Centre (QPAC), Queensland Museum (QM), The Edge and central service facility, and connecting plazas and walkways form a coherent architectural form.
 The revised Queensland State Library (SLQ) building and the Gallery of Modern Art (GOMA) at the western end of the complex are not considered cultural heritage and are not listed on the heritage register.

-The site, which extends 450 meters along the river, is bounded by Gray, Peel, and Russell Streets and bisected by Melbourne Street, a major thoroughfare connecting South Brisbane to the CBD on the north shore via the Victoria Bridge.
-Throughout the site, the center's components are connected by subway tunnels, outdoor plazas, elevated covered walkways, and a spine bridge over Melbourne Street.
+The site, which extends 450 metres along the river, is bounded by Gray, Peel, and Russell Streets and bisected by Melbourne Street, a major thoroughfare connecting South Brisbane to the CBD on the north shore via the Victoria Bridge.
+Throughout the site, the centre's components are connected by subway tunnels, outdoor plazas, elevated covered walkways, and a spine bridge over Melbourne Street.

-The main circulation between the units is organized around a pedestrian mall that runs from the QPAC across Melbourne Street, between QM and the QAG (known as the Whale Mall), and connects to the common plaza of the SLQ and GOMA.
+The main circulation between the units is organised around a pedestrian mall that runs from the QPAC across Melbourne Street, between QM and the QAG (known as the Whale Mall), and connects to the common plaza of the SLQ and GOMA.